 At UniCredit, we are working every day to minimize the environmental impacts of our operations, both direct and indirect.
 This applies especially to our carbon footprint and our efforts to mitigate climate change.
 We also finance technologies related to the development of renewable energy sources, and we actively seek out solutions to minimize our role in financed emissions.

-The contents of the Group's Sustainability Report and its Integrated Report are made available to the various stakeholders according to a clear plan of communications.
+The contents of the Group Integrated Report are made available to the various stakeholders according to a clear plan of communications.
 The reports also serve as "communications on progress" (COPs).
 These documents describe sustainability initiatives, their results and how they apply the UN Global Compact's 10 universal principles, which relate to human rights, labor, the environment and anti-corruption measures.
-Since 2010, UniCredit has participated in the Global Compact's Differentiation Program, which requires companies to fill out self-assessment questionnaires based on 24 criteria.
-Out of the three application levels - basic, active and advanced - UniCredit currently holds the highest.
+Since 2017 the Group Integrated Report is also a consolidated non-financial statement pursuant to Legislative Decree 254/2016.